davide-lombardo/davidelombardo-blog/src/assets/posts/basic-accessibility-fixes-for-frontend-developers/post.md

 ---
-title: "Basic Accessibility Fixes for Frontend Developers"
+title: 'Basic Accessibility Fixes for Frontend Developers'
-subtitle: "Simple solutions for common problems"
+subtitle: 'Simple solutions for common problems'
 date: 2025-03-02
-slug: "basic-accessibility-fixes-for-frontend-developers"
+slug: 'basic-accessibility-fixes-for-frontend-developers'
-tags: "accessibility"
+tags: 'accessibility'
+infoPanel:
-infoPanel: {
+  {
     title: 'Intended audience',
+    description:
-  description: [
+      [
-    'This article is written for frontend developers who are new to accessibility concepts.', 'No prior accessibility knowledge is needed – just basic HTML, CSS, and JavaScript skills.'
+        'This article is written for frontend developers who are new to accessibility concepts.', 'No prior accessibility knowledge is needed – just basic HTML, CSS, and JavaScript skills.', ],
-  ]
   }
 ---

 Ever clicked on a button that didn't respond?
 Or tried navigating a website with your keyboard only to get stuck?
 These frustrating experiences are even worse for people with disabilities.